Pride celebrations in the United States: Types of pride celebrations

-There are many types of pride celebrations.
-Common events include parades and protests.
-The U.S. has hosted WorldPride twice - once in New York City in 2019 on the 50th anniversary of the Stonewall riots and once in Washington, D.C. in 2025 during the second Trump administration despite government actions against LGBTQ+ people.
+Common pride celebration types include parades, festivals, and protests.
+Pride picnics are also common; for example, Gays Eating Garlic Bread in the Park has been held in various cities across the United States.
+The U.S. has hosted WorldPride twice: once in New York City in 2019 on the 50th anniversary of the Stonewall riots, and once in Washington, D.C. in 2025 during the second Trump administration despite government actions against LGBTQ people.